Human Genetics 2021

 Although gene therapy is a promising treatment option for a number of diseases (including inherited disorders, some types of cancer, and certain viral infections), the technique remains risky and is still under study to make sure that it will be safe and effective.
 Gene therapy is currently being tested only for diseases that have no other cures.

+Developmental genetics is the study of how genes control the growth and development of an organism throughout its life-cycle.
 The function of genes is to pass on the information necessary to build proteins - and bodies - from one generation to the next.
 A newly fertilised egg cell has a collection of genes that contains all information needed to transform it from a single cell into an embryo and then an adult.
 The process that changes a single cell into a new person (or a new frog, or a new oak tree) is called development.
 During the course of development, complex structures develop from simple ones.
 A single cell transforms itself into an adult organism.